Application of hydrostatic local thermodynamic equilibrium atmosphere models to interpretations of supersoft X-ray source spectra: Summary

 The WD parameters found for the investigated~SSSs confirm that RX~J0513.9$-$6951 lies in the stable nuclear burning strip, while CAL~$83$ lies below this strip, and thermonuclear burning on the WD surface is episodic.
 Theoretically, a relatively short observed duration between burning episodes is possible if the~WD~is massive enough, $M > 1.2 M_\odot$.
 Using published model $T_{\rm eff} - \log g$ and $\log T_{\rm eff} - \log L/L_\odot$ dependencies, we estimated the WD mass in CAL~$83$ to be confined within $1.05-1.2\,M_\odot$, which is in marginal agreement with this theoretical prediction.
 The WD~mass estimation for RX~J0513.9$-$6951 gives a more narrow range, $1.1-1.2\,M_\odot$.

 A notable contradiction between the WD masses formally obtained from the spectral fits and from the sources' positions on the theoretical $T_{\rm eff} - \log g$ and $T_{\rm eff} - \log L/L_\odot$ dependencies can be pointed out.
-The masses from the spectral fits are high ($\approx 1.29\,M_\odot$ for CAL\,83), and poorly constrained, and tend to the maximum possible WD mass 1.4\,$M_\odot$ for RX\,J0513.9$-$6951.
+The masses from the spectral fits are high ($\approx 1.29\,M_\odot$ for CAL\,83) and poorly constrained, and tend to the maximum possible WD mass 1.4\,$M_\odot$ for RX\,J0513.9$-$6951.
 On the contrary, the masses from the model tracks lie within $1.05-1.2\,M_\odot$.
-Although we could also suggest that the model tracks need to be revised, the simplest solution is that the spectral fits provide a poor possibility to determine WD masses accurately due to the intrinsic degeneracy between model parameters coupled to insufficient statistical quality of available data, which can be improved in the future.
-Finally, we conclude that the presented model spectra set could be useful for interpreting both the existing grating spectra of~SSS, obtained by \textit{Chandra} and \textit{XMM-Newton}, and new observations of SSSs by \textit{eROSITA}.